-For the livelihood compensation, the RAP identified 26 Project Affected Persons (PAPs), comprising seventeen (17) females and nine (9) males, whose businesses operate close to the designated sections of the proposed lines.
-An assessment determined that their regular business activities could potentially be disrupted for a maximum period of five (5) days.
-Consequently, it was mutually agreed with these individuals that the project would provide compensation for the income lost during this interruption.
+The Resettlement Action Plan (RAP) identified nine (9) Project Affected Persons (PAPs), comprising six (6) males and three (3) females, whose businesses operate within the designated sections of the proposed lines.
+An assessment determined that their regular business activities could potentially be disrupted for a maximum period of five days.
+Consequently, it was mutually agreed with these individuals that the project would provide compensation for the income lost during this interruption period, which was estimated to take a maximum of five (5) days.

 To ensure fair compensation, a disturbance allowance of 15% has been factored into the computed loss.
-As a result, a total compensation sum of KSh 179,750.00 00 has been proposed to mitigate the impact on their livelihoods.
+As a result, a total compensation sum of KSh 125,125.00 has been proposed to mitigate the project impact on PAPs livelihoods.